khoih-prog/WiFiManager_NINA_Lite/README.md

 ### Contributions and thanks

 1. Thanks to [Darvesh7](https://github.com/Darvesh7) to report [When Saved Network is unavailable or credential changed bug](https://github.com/khoih-prog/WiFiManager_NINA_Lite/issues/1) leading to the major release v1.0.3
-2. Thanks to [thorathome in GitHub](https://github.com/thorathome) to test, suggest and encourage to add those new features in [Blynk_WM](https://github.com/khoih-prog/Blynk_WM), such as Default Credentials/Dynamic Params, Configurable Config Portal Title, DRD.
+2. Thanks to [Thor Johnson](https://github.com/thorathome) to test, suggest and encourage to add those new features in [Blynk_WM](https://github.com/khoih-prog/Blynk_WM), such as Default Credentials/Dynamic Params, Configurable Config Portal Title, DRD.
 Now those features are speading fast into libraries having similar functionalities.
 3. Thanks to great work of [Miguel Alexandre Wisintainer](https://github.com/tcpipchip) for initiating, inspriring, working with, developing, debugging and testing.
 Without that, support to nRF52, especially **U-Blox B302, B112 running as nRF52840/nRF52832**, has never been started and finished.
 See [u-blox nina b](https://github.com/khoih-prog/WiFiNINA_Generic/issues/1)

 <table>